Verusins/UMatter/README.md

-# UMatter
+#  üMatter
+A little project for helping those who seek it, whether physical or mental.
-Small project for mental health web application design; UTSC CSCB20 Assignment 3
+UTSC CSCB20 Assignment 3.
+:)